 7.2 Personal information that NIA process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

-7.3 Without prejudice to Section 7.2, NIA will usually delete personal data if you are a member company who have decided not to renew membership, or you are a non-member who no longer wishes to receive information through its email notifications and newsletters.
+7.3 Without prejudice to Section 7.2, NIA will delete personal data if you are a member company at the end of its membership, or you are a non-member who no longer wishes to receive information through its email notifications and newsletters.

 7.4 Notwithstanding the other provisions of this Section 7, NIA will retain documents (including electronic documents) containing personal data: